sdam-au/sddk_py/README.md

 This is a simple package to upload data to- and dowload data from [sciencedata.dk](https://sciencedata.dk/).
 It is especially designed for working with group folders.
 It relies mainly on Python requests library.

 sciencedata.dk is a project managed by [DEiC](https://www.deic.dk) (Danish e-infrastrcture cooperation) aimed to offer a robust data storage, data management and data publication solution for researchers in Denmark and abroad (see [docs](https://sciencedata.dk/sites/user/) and [dev](https://sciencedata.dk/sites/developer/) for more info).
 The storage is accessible either through (1)  the web interface, (2) WebDAV clients or (3) an API relaying on HTTP Protocol (see [docs](https://sciencedata.dk/sites/user/) and [dev](https://sciencedata.dk/sites/developer/) for more info).
-One of the strength of sciencedata.dk is that it, currently supports institutional login from 2976 research and educational institutions around the global (using [WAYF](https://www.wayf.dk/en/about)).
+One of the strength of sciencedata.dk is that it currently supports institutional login from 2976 research and educational institutions around the global (using [WAYF](https://www.wayf.dk/en/about)).
 That makes it a perfect tool for international research collaboration.

-The main functionality of the package is in uploading any Python object (dict, list, dataframe) as a text or json file to a preselected group folder and getting it back into a Python environemnt as the original Python object.
+The main functionality of the package is in uploading any Python object (dict, list, dataframe) as a text or json file to a preselected shared folder and getting it back into a Python environemnt as the original Python object.
 It uses sciencedata.dk API in combination with Python requests library.

 ### Install and import